Key legislation and terminology

 Where a person does not have capacity and a health professional reasonably suspects the person needs urgent treatment because of a suicide attempt, treatment may still be provided despite the person refusing it in their Advance Care Directive.

 For more information about emergency treatment visit Capacity and consent to medical treatment.

 Complaints and dispute resolution

-Treatment decision-making at the end of life can be a very challenging and emotional time for the patient, their family and friends, substitute decision-makers and health professionals, and sometimes disagreements or concerns arise about decision-making for the person.
+Treatment decision-making at the end of life can be a very challenging and emotional time for a person, their family and friends, substitute decision-makers and health professionals.
+Sometimes disagreements or concerns arise about decision-making for the person.

-If anyone (including a health professional) is concerned about a substitute decision-maker or disagrees with the decisions being made, or a decision cannot be reached about care and treatment, a person can apply to the SAT to review, amend or revoke the guardianship order or enduring power of guardianship, or seek directions.
+If anyone (including a health professional) is concerned about a substitute decision-maker, disagrees with the decisions being made, or a decision cannot be reached about care and treatment, a person can apply to the SAT to review, amend or revoke the guardianship order or Enduring Power of Guardianship, or seek directions.
 The Supreme Court also has power to hear disputes about end of life treatment.